 The pool may contain one or more Mortgages that constitute high balance mortgages.
 A high balance mortgage is a single-family mortgage loan originated with a note date on or after October 1, 2008, with a high loan balance as defined in the Ginnie Mae Mortgage-Backed Securities Guide.
-If the suffix of the pool number on the cover hereof is "M SF," no more than 10% of the original principal balance of the pool or the loan package may consist of high balance mortgages.
-If the suffix of the pool number on the cover hereof is "M JM" or "M FS," there is no limit on the percentage of the original principal balance of the pool or the loan package that may consist of high balance mortgages.
+If the suffix of the pool number on the cover hereof includes a "SF," no more than 10% of the original principal balance of the pool may consist of high balance mortgages.